 Want to know how to become a credit card hacker?
 No, I’m not talking about becoming a member of Project Blitzkrieg and doing something illegal that could land you in the slammer.

-What could keep you and your plastic free of unnecessary fees and charges, though, is by becoming a master of credit card hacks.
-In this case, a “hack” is a loophole — a sneaky strategy, if you will — in your credit card that allows you to get the most out of the rewards and savings they provide.
-From the grocery store, to paying off debt, to the grocery store again, earn cash back (the best part) with some of these money-savvy money hacks.
+You can keep your plastic free of unnecessary fees and charges, though, by becoming a master of credit card hacks.
+In this case, a “hack” is a loophole — a sneaky strategy, if you will — that allows you to get the most out of your credit card.
+Earn cash back with some of these money-saving hacks when making necessary purchases.

-As some consumers have discovered, credit card processing fees can be evident when you make a purchase on your line of credit.
-The result of a recent lawsuit settlement between retailers, banks, and Visa and MasterCard, merchants are allowed to pass along such fees to their customers, according to Consumer World, which can be up to 4 percent.
+As some consumers have discovered, credit card processing fees can be incurred when you make a purchase on your line of credit.
+The result of a recent lawsuit settlement between retailers, banks, and Visa and MasterCard, made it legal for merchants to pass along such fees to their customers, according to Consumer World, which can be up to 4 percent.

 1. Buy gift cards at your local grocery store or gas station.

 What are some of the best rewards cards for the job?
-According to Pinola, they include the American Express Blue Cash Preferred, which can offer up to 6% back at supermarkets (plus 3% cash back on up to $6,000 cash back on groceries spent annually, according to NerdWallet), AmEx Everyday (3% back at supermarket), or the grandfathered version of the same card, offering up to 5% back at supermarkets and pharmacies.
+According to Pinola, they include the American Express Blue Cash Preferred, which can offer up to 6 percent back at supermarkets (plus 3 percent cash back on up to $6,000 spent on groceries annually, according to NerdWallet), American Express Everyday (3 percent cash back at supermarkets), or the grandfathered version of the same card, which offers up to 5 percent back at supermarkets and pharmacies.

 2. Get credit card rewards at unlikely retailers.

-Zhen adds, “A credit card that doles out 5% cash back on groceries may be used to purchase a Gap gift card at a supermarket.
-Effectively, the credit card user earns 5% cash back at Gap.”
+“A credit card that doles out 5 percent cash back on groceries may be used to purchase a Gap gift card at a supermarket.
+Effectively, the credit card user earns 5 percent cash back at Gap,” Zhen said.